efesamuel/calendar-app/readme.txt

-this is a project collaboration between Efe jarikre and Toba Ojo This is also a test commit
+this is a project collaboration between Efe jarikre and Toba Ojo.
+This is also a test commit